-so i was sitting in a Microsoft system design round and the guy goes "walk me through GDPR deletion flows with data residency constraints" and i had nothing. absolutely nothing. i prepped URL shorteners for three weeks.
-YouTube whiteboard content. this interviewer wants audit log requirements and encryption at rest and i am sitting there with a red face feeling the heat in my ears wondering why i did not listen to Derek.
-Derek is my buddy who went through Microsoft in late 2025. he told me for weeks, over and over, "dude it is NOTHING like Google, you cannot prep the same way." i nodded every time and kept grinding random leetcode problems. did not change a single thing about my approach.
+so i was sitting in a Microsoft system design round and the guy goes "walk me through GDPR deletion flows with data residency constraints" and i had nothing. absolutely nothing. three weeks of prepping URL shorteners.
+YouTube whiteboard content. and this interviewer wants audit log requirements and encryption at rest and i am sitting there with a red face feeling the heat in my ears wondering why i did not listen to Derek.
+Derek is my buddy who went through Microsoft in late 2025. he told me for weeks, over and over, "dude it is NOTHING like Google, you cannot prep the same way." i nodded every time and kept grinding random leetcode problems. did not change a single thing.

-why did i think Google prep would work at Microsoft. about two months earlier i did the Google onsite. every interviewer was some random person from some random team. they all pulled from a shared question bank. nobody read my resume. nobody cared what team i applied to. fully generic experience. so i figured ok Microsoft is probably more of that right.
-Derek kept texting me "they put you in front of the actual team" and i wrote it off as him being dramatic. turned out he was dead right. every person who interviewed me at Microsoft that day worked on the team i would be joining. they know their codebase. they know bugs that shipped in their last sprint. one interviewer asked me a design question about a real problem his team had been stuck on that quarter. not a textbook exercise, an actual production headache. my Google interviewer could not even tell me what org i applied for lol. the gap between these two companies is wild.
+why did i think Google prep would work at Microsoft though. like two months earlier i did the Google onsite. every interviewer was some random person from some random team. they all pulled from a shared question bank. nobody read my resume. nobody cared what team i applied to. fully generic experience the whole way through. so i figured ok Microsoft is probably more of that right.
+Derek kept texting me "they put you in front of the actual team" and i wrote it off as him being dramatic because Derek is dramatic about everything. turned out he was dead right though. every person who interviewed me at Microsoft that day worked on the team i would be joining. they know their codebase. they know bugs that shipped in their last sprint. one interviewer asked me a design question about a real problem his team had been stuck on that quarter. not a textbook exercise, like an actual production headache. my Google interviewer could not even tell me what org i applied for lol. wild gap between these two companies.

-phone screen went well actually. they give you a choice, live coding or async on Codility. i did live. two mediums. string manipulation and a binary tree traversal. twenty minutes each give or take. what surprised me was the interviewer chatting with me through the whole thing. i hit an off-by-one on the tree and he goes "hey take another look at that line" real relaxed. i fixed it, we moved on, laughed about it for a second. compare that to Google where my screener said maybe ten words in forty five minutes. texted Derek about it and he just replied "told you" with nothing else lol
+phone screen went well actually. they give you a choice, live coding or async on Codility, and i did live. two mediums, string manipulation and a binary tree traversal, twenty minutes each give or take. and here is what surprised me, the interviewer was chatting with me through the whole thing. hit an off-by-one on the tree and he goes "hey take another look at that line" real relaxed about it. i fixed it, we moved on, laughed about it for a second even. compare that to Google where my screener said maybe ten words in forty five minutes total. texted Derek about it and he just replied "told you" with nothing else lol

-anyway back to the system design disaster. after i blanked on GDPR the interviewer kept going. data sovereignty next, like which countries are legally allowed to store which categories of customer info. then audit trails on top of that. the YouTube prep guys, you know who i mean, they teach maybe four system designs and zero of those designs touch anything about compliance or retention laws or where you can legally keep records.
-Microsoft gets its money from enterprise deals and government contracts. those buyers care about audit stuff and who can see what and where it lives way more than any Google consumer product ever does. i sat there with nothing, zero prep on any of it, just throwing words at the wall. nothing stuck.
+anyway back to the system design disaster lol. after i blanked on GDPR the interviewer just kept going, he did not care that i was dying. data sovereignty next, like which countries are legally allowed to store which categories of customer info. then audit trails on top of that. the YouTube prep guys, you know who i mean, they teach maybe four system designs and zero of those touch anything about compliance or retention laws or where you can legally keep records. but Microsoft gets its money from enterprise deals and government contracts. those buyers care about audit stuff and who can see what and where it lives way more than any Google consumer product ever does. i sat there with nothing. zero prep. just throwing words at the wall and nothing stuck.

-ok but InterviewMan actually saved that round and i feel weird saying it. before the onsite i had run mocks on it and during one mock it brought up audit logging and data residency as things i should mention in design answers. topics i had never studied and would not have thought about on my own. so when the real interviewer started talking audit logs i had at least something rattling around in my head instead of just sitting there with nothing. coding rounds it caught the tree patterns before i was done reading the prompt, saved me maybe ten minutes of wrong turns. domain round happened too, cloud infra for my team, caching at scale, eventual vs strong consistency, a distributed failure thing. the live transcript grabbed details i was way too stressed to catch on my own lol. runs on Teams and Codility, which is what Microsoft uses for everything. i checked the dock afterward, process list, screen recordings, nothing visible anywhere. twelve bucks a month on the annual plan, twenty plus stealth features, 57,000 users last i looked. i had tried Interview Coder first but that is two ninety nine monthly and only covers coding rounds which is pointless for a five round Microsoft loop.
-Final Round costs eighty one and caps your sessions so that also falls apart when you need five rounds straight.
+ok but InterviewMan actually saved that round and i am not just saying that. before the onsite i had run mocks on it and during one mock our tool brought up audit logging and data residency as things i should mention in design answers. topics i had never studied and would not have thought about on my own in a million years. so when the real interviewer started talking audit logs i had at least something rattling around in my head instead of just sitting there blank. coding rounds it caught the tree patterns before i was done reading the prompt, saved me maybe ten minutes of wrong turns. domain round happened too, cloud infra for my team, caching at scale, eventual vs strong consistency, a distributed failure thing. the live transcript grabbed details i was way too stressed to catch on my own lol. we built it to run on Teams and Codility which is what Microsoft uses for everything. checked the dock afterward, process list, screen recordings, nothing visible anywhere. twelve bucks a month on the annual plan, twenty plus stealth features, 57,000 users now.
+Interview Coder charges two ninety nine monthly for coding only which is pointless when Microsoft hits you with five different round types.
+Final Round costs eighty one and caps your sessions so that falls apart fast when you need five rounds straight.

 domain round was what Derek begged me to prep and i barely did. questions came from what the team actually deals with day to day. real caching failures that happened to them, real consistency debates from their standups. if your team runs Azure services then study Azure. if they build Office stuff then learn the Office architecture. behavioral was short, fifteen minutes, three stories, nobody threw anyone under the bus.